cetinsamet/age-estimation/README.md

 ![Example Image](https://github.com/cetinsamet/age-estimation/blob/master/test.jpg)

-*A photo taken after France won the 1998 FIFA World Cup.*
+*Photo taken after France won the 1998 FIFA World Cup.*
 *26-year-old Zidane is posing with the Cup.*
 *Age estimation of the model is 27.7*